deoxxa/astarisx/README.md

 Transforms key from original data source to specified field.

 __example__

-In original data source, key was referenced a `job`, but model will expose it a `occupation`.
+In the original data source, `job` was is property name.
+However, `aliasFor` will expose `job` as `occupation` to the View.
 This is a one way transformation.
-If it is required to persist the data as `job`, that will need to be done within the application.
+If it is required to persist the data as `job`, that will need to be transformed back within the application.

 ```javascript
   occupation: {